This post discusses how to use NPS scores to propel a company’s growth.

 NPS feedback can also improve the product and signal where to take the development next.

 How come?
 Well, for one, what customers often see as a nagging issue might, in fact, be a great idea for a product iteration.
-For example, you may find users regularly complain about the two-screen login process (something I admit irritates me as well in SaaS tools.)
+For example, you may find users regularly complain about the two-screen login process.
 Such a project to reiterate the login process should end up in the roadmap.

 Similarly, they might be mentioning confusion about specific features or even a lack of some functionality, and these could form great suggestions to review and potentially include in product development.

 It goes without saying; churn is scary.

 Losing customers, particularly if they’re not replaced with new users fast enough, could be detrimental to any business.
 On the other hand, retaining them for longer is a surefire way to faster growth and greater profitability.

 NPS scores can alert you of a potential churn.
 Unhappy and upset customers will, most likely, leave negative feedback on the NPS survey.
 What’s more, they are likely to comment and explain their reasoning in the follow-up question.

 - One, because you discover who your unsatisfied customers are.
 You can reach out to those people individually and help them reconcile those issues.

 - And two, because you uncover the common reasons for the churn.
 Such knowledge empowers you to correct those and eliminate future churn, at least for those reasons.